Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

   [here](https://docs.unity3d.com/Manual/CommandLineArguments.html) for more
   details.
 * `--debug`: Specify this option to enable debug-level logging for some parts of the code.
-* `--multi-gpu`: Whether to use multiple GPU training.
+* `--multi-gpu`: Setting this flag enables the use of multiple GPU's (if available) during training.

 ### Training Config File